HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 That the most popular attribute type is `dc:title` (on 0.7% of pages) comes as no surprise; but it is interesting to see that `dc:language` is next (above common descriptors like _description_, _subject_ and _publisher_) with a penetration of 0.49%.
 This makes sense, when you consider that Dublin Core is often used in multilingual metadata management systems.

-It's also interesting to see the relatively prominent appearance of  `dc:relation` (on 0.16% of pages) - an attribute that is capable of expressing relationships between different concepts.
+It's also interesting to see the relatively prominent appearance of  `dc:relation` (on 0.16% of pages)—an attribute that is capable of expressing relationships between different concepts.

 While it might seem to many that Schema.org is predominant in the context of SEO, the role of DC remains pivotal because of its broad interpretation of concepts and its deep roots in the _linked open data movement_.